Royalboy2000/shariff/README.md

 # Shariff - Website Recon Tool

+# Shariff

-Shariff is a command-line tool for performing website reconnaissance.
-It utilizes popular security tools like Nmap, Nikto, and searchsploit to scan and gather information about a target website.
+Shariff is a Python script that provides various tools for performing reconnaissance on a website.
+It allows you to perform different scans and checks to gather information about the target website.

 ## Features

-- Nmap port scanning to discover open ports and services.
+- Nmap port scanning
-- Nikto vulnerability scanning to identify potential security vulnerabilities.
+- Nikto vulnerability scanning
-- Version detection and exploit search using searchsploit.
+- Exploit search
-- Interactive prompt to choose which tools to use.
-- Ability to repeat scans or exit the tool.
+- WordPress website vulnerability check
+- WordPress password brute-forcing
+- SQL injection database crawling
+- SQL injection RCE (Remote Code Execution)

 ## Requirements